Perspective | The stars will be out in Pittsburgh, from Jay Wright to Jameer Nelson Jr. to Sister Jean

 As games began elsewhere, eight teams went through open practices Thursday afternoon in a virtually empty arena, with Wright easily the most distinguished of the eight coaches.
 And as always, if you listened to the players and coaches, everyone here is a potential national champion.

 That’s the way it is at the start of the tournament.
 Villanova, the No. 2 seed in the South Region, will take on 15th-seeded Delaware on Friday afternoon.
-In 144 such 2 vs. 15 matchups since the tournament expanded to 64 teams, the 15th seed has won nine times.
+In 144 such 2-vs.-15 matchups entering Thursday since the tournament expanded to 64 teams, the 15th seed has won nine times.
 That’s a winning percentage of 6.3 percent, but hope springs eternal in the first days of the NCAA tournament — or, as in the folks in Indianapolis would prefer you call it, “March Madness.”

-That, of course, is one of the organization’s many trademarked sayings, along with, “Final Four,” “Elite Eight,” “NCAA Sweet 16; “First Four,” “Selection Sunday,” “The Big Dance,” and the not-to-be-forgotten, “Mask Madness,” of a year ago.
+That, of course, is one of the organization’s many trademarked sayings, along with, “Final Four,” “Elite Eight,” “NCAA Sweet 16; “First Four,” “Selection Sunday,” “The Big Dance” and the not-to-be-forgotten “Mask Madness” of a year ago.

 Seriously.

-Get past the corporate silliness, and basketball awaits, with that Villanova-Delaware game looking especially intriguing considering the historical lopsidedness of theirs seeds.
+Get past the corporate silliness and basketball awaits, with that Villanova-Delaware game looking especially intriguing considering the historical lopsidedness of their seeds.

 It isn’t just the fact that the two schools are less than an hour’s drive apart; it’s that the teams are linked by some real connections.
 To begin with, Delaware Coach Martin Ingelsby’s father, Tom, played on the great Villanova teams of the early 1970s — starting on the Howard Porter-led team of 1971 that lost the national championship game to John Wooden-coached UCLA.
-Don’t look that Wildcats team up in the NCAA record book though; its second-place finish was “vacated” because Porter had been paid by an agent during that season.
+Don’t look that Wildcats team up in the NCAA record book though; its second-place finish was vacated because Porter had been paid by an agent during that season.

 At least he didn’t walk into a news conference with a non-logoed drink.

 (Column intermission: In 1997, the ACC made a sponsorship deal with Pepsi.
-During its conference tournament, only Pepsi products in Pepsi-logoed cups were allowed into the Greensboro Coliseum.
+During its conference tournament, only Pepsi products in Pepsi-logoed cups were allowed into Greensboro Coliseum.
 Dean Smith only drank Coke, so his managers smuggled enough of the stuff into the building to keep him sated.
 When Smith walked into a postgame news conference carrying a can of Coke, a conference official told him he had to pour it into a Pepsi-logoed cup.
 “Either the Coke and I go up there, or neither one of us goes up there,” Smith said.
 They both went up there.)

 Tom Ingelsby was a good enough player to be the 27th pick in the 1973 NBA draft, and he played in both the NBA and the ABA.
 “He and Chris Ford were my heroes as a kid,” Wright said.
 “I wanted to grow up to be one of those guys.
 Only problem was, I wasn’t nearly as good as they were.”